Brienne of Tarth: Season 8

-Brienne returns to Winterfell after the parley with the Lannisters, and is present to greet Jon and Daenerys Targaryen as they arrive with Daenerys' forces.
+Brienne returns to Winterfell after the parley with the Lannisters, and she is present to greet Jon and Daenerys Targaryen as they arrive with Daenerys's forces.
 Jaime arrives at Winterfell soon after, revealing that Cersei has no intention of sending her forces to Winterfell.
-Daenerys, the daughter of the Mad King, wishes to execute Jaime, but Brienne vouches for him and Sansa overrules Daenerys.
-Jaime tells Brienne that he has come to fight under her command, and knights her with Podrick, Tormund, Davos, and Tyrion bearing witness.
-With this, she becomes the first woman in Westeros history to be knighted.
+Daenerys, the daughter of the Mad King, wishes to execute Jaime, but Brienne vouches for him, and Sansa overrules Daenerys.
+Jaime tells Brienne that he has come to fight under her command and to knight her, with Podrick, Tormund Giantsbane, Davos, and Tyrion bearing witness.
+With this, she becomes the first woman in Westerosi history to be knighted.

-Brienne commands the forces of the Vale during the battle against the dead with Jaime and Podrick by her side, and survives the battle.
+Brienne commands the forces of the Vale during the battle against the dead with Jaime and Podrick by her side and survives the battle.
 After the battle, Jaime and Brienne become lovers.
-However, after learning of Cersei's forces' attack on Daenerys' fleet, Jaime leaves Winterfell for King's Landing which devastates Brienne.
-Jaime is ultimately killed during Daenerys' destruction of the Red Keep.
+However, after learning of Cersei's forces' attack on Daenerys's fleet, Jaime leaves Winterfell for King's Landing, which devastates Brienne.
+Jaime is ultimately killed during Daenerys's destruction of the Red Keep.
 When Jon kills Daenerys, Brienne travels to King's Landing with the Starks to determine the future of the Seven Kingdoms.
 Bran Stark is chosen as king, and Brienne is named commander of his Kingsguard, with Podrick also serving after being knighted.
 Brienne completes Jaime's entry in the White Book, commemorating the Kingsguard.